Niimphu/push_swap_visualiser/README.md

 ### Contributing
 I consider this project open-source, so if anyone would like to make or suggest changes, please reach out!
 I'm sure there are bugs that I haven't caught yet.
-Currently not optimised for high stack size with high speed.

 The source code can be found in my [psv_src](https://github.com/Niimphu/psv_src) repo.